GalSim-developers/GalSim/INSTALL.md

   tables.
 If this is not available (e.g. when reading in Bandpass or SED files) then we fall back to the (much) slower numpy loadtxt function.

+* Optional dependency: dill.
+Some GalSim objects that fail to pickle under the python pickle or cPickle modules, are picklable under dill.

 These should installed onto your Python system so that they can be imported by:

     >>> import numpy